Okpainmo/jenkins-prometheus-grafana-ci-cd-survival-kit/guides/jenkins_core/4_single_vm_jenkins_pipeline_ci_ci_implementation_for_nodejs_projects.md

 While the previous guide(Part 3), featured a single VM *Freestyle* CI/CD implementation, this section details the implementation of a single VM **Jenkins Pipeline** CI/CD workflow for a NodeJs project.

-> A **Pipeline Jenkins Job** is a job/workflow that is declarative.
-It is simply a job that works with the declarative Groovy syntax method - and if desired, a project Jenkinsfile.
+> A **Pipeline Jenkins Job** is a job/workflow defined using Groovy-based syntax, allowing for more complex and automated CI/CD workflows.
+It can be written in either the Declarative Pipeline syntax, which is simpler and more structured, or the Scripted Pipeline syntax, which offers greater flexibility and control.
+Pipeline jobs can be defined directly in Jenkins or in a Jenkinsfile stored in the project’s source code repository.

 > Similarly, By single VM, I simply mean, both the NodeJs project server, and the Jenkins server all live on the same VM.
 This makes the CI/CD(especially the deployment) process very straight-forward, and a lot easier.
 Perfect for small projects and startups - even though I'll always recommend that each component stay on a separate VM.
 >